seanwhs/Tutorials/NextJS/NextJS16-Blog/Part7-Authentication.md

+Here is the newly updated **Part 7**.
+I have completely rewritten the setup steps to utilize the modern **Clerk CLI workflow** you just provided.
+This replaces the manual dashboard configuration and lets the CLI do the heavy lifting of wrapping your layout, generating routes, and pulling environment variables.

+*(Note: Never paste a whole document of text into PowerShell again!
+Run only the commands inside the code blocks below one by one.)*

+---

-## Blog Tutorial - Part 7: Authentication (Clerk Setup, Sign In/Up, Header UI)
+## Blog Tutorial - Part 7: Authentication (Clerk Setup via CLI, Sign In/Up, Header UI)

 ### What we're doing

-We'll add user sign-up/sign-in with Clerk to enable gated features (like comments and members-only content) in upcoming steps.
+We'll add user sign-up/sign-in with Clerk to enable gated features (like comments and members-only content) in upcoming parts.
+We will use the Clerk CLI to automatically scaffold the necessary files and connect to your specific Clerk application.

 ### ⚠️ Next.js 16 Note: Async Auth